 Before joining Emerson in 2015, she was the editor-in-chief of The Boston Globe Magazine for six years.
-Althoff worked at the Globe for a dozen years, during which time she relaunched the Sunday magazine, oversaw the creation of digital content, created a new free women's publication, and helped pursue new products and revenue streams such as apps and e-books.
+Althoff worked at the Globe for a dozen years, during which time she relaunched the Sunday magazine, oversaw the creation of digital content, helped create a new free women's publication, and helped pursue new products and revenue streams such as apps and e-books.
 She worked closely with the Globe's strategic development, advertising, circulation, and production departments.

 She previously taught women's media courses at Tufts University.